christiskatsouris/Multivariate/README.md

 ### Task 1

 Write your own code that provides estimates for the Unconstrained and Constrained Likelihood-function for the multivariate CAPM model.
-Using your procedure, obtain the log-likelihood test statistic for testing the assumptions of the Black CAPM model.
+Using your coding procedure, obtain the log-likelihood statistic for testing the assumptions of the Black CAPM model.

 ```R